spardim/ex1/README.md

 I was using:

-1. Visual code with python support.
+1. Visual code.
 2. Postman for posting requests.
 3. Python v3.10.

 ## Work effort
-1. 19/07/2024 - First work day.
+1. 19/07/2024 - First half work-day.
 Few hours on Part1.
 Got the two models to work.
 2. 25/07/2024 - Second day of work. full work day.
 Part2.
 Creating the FastAPI interface, deploy script and struggling with the streaming problem.
 3. 26/07/2024 - Third day of work. full work day.
 Trying more on the streaming problem, cleanups and uploading to github.